Bachelor-and Diploma Studies

 Teacher training programs with restricted admission: https://www.zulassunglehramt.at/

-ATTENTION: The application for the admission procedure and the general application process are independent of each other.
-This means that it is also possible to go through the general application process before taking part in the admission procedure.
+ATTENTION: The admission procedure for restricted study programs and the application process at the Academic Affairs Office are independent of each other.
+This means that it is also possible to go through the application process before taking part in the admission procedure.

-Especially for international applicants who have to attend the preparatory course, this means that they have to make sure to complete the admission procedure for the academic year in which they will complete the preparatory course.
+For international applicants who are attending the preparatory course (Vorstudienlehrgang), it is important to complete the admission process for the academic year in which they will finish the preparatory course.

 Information regarding the upload of documents